Using the NCCL Net plugin API#

 devices

-- Once the plugin is initialized, NCCL will query the number of devices available.
-It should not be zero, otherwise NCCL initialization will fail.
+- After the plugin is initialized, NCCL queries the number of devices available.
+This should not be zero.
+Otherwise, NCCL initialization will fail.
 If no device is present or usable, theinit

 function should not returnncclSuccess